-Located in the former church rectory at 321 5th Street in Milford, the Ecumenical Food Pantry has been in continuous operation since 1981.
-Operating as a “client choice pantry”*, we provide supplemental and emergency groceries and toiletries to residents of Pike county who are facing food insecurity.
-Staffed completely by volunteers, the pantry is open weekly on Fridays from 6:30 to 8:00 PM.
-In addition to regular weekly distributions, we offer enhanced food offerings at Thanksgiving and Christmas that may include holiday meal staples such as turkeys and hams and other groceries for a festive meal.
-We are also the local distribution site for a federally subsidized monthly food box program for senior citizens living on limited incomes.
-The pantry is a member of The Feeding America Network.
+Located in the former Good Shepherd Church Rectory at 321 5th Street in Milford, Pennsylania, the Ecumenical Food Pantry has been in continuous operation since 1981.
+We provide supplemental and emergency groceries and toiletries to residents of Pike county who are facing food insecurity.
+Staffed completely by volunteers, the pantry is open weekly on Fridays from noon to 1:00 pm and 6:30 pm. to 7:30 pm.
+In addition to regular weekly distributions, we offer enhanced food offerings at Thanksgiving, Christmas and Easter that may include holiday meal staples such as turkeys and hams and other groceries for a festive meal.
+We are also the local distribution site for federally subsidized monthly food box program for senior citizens living on limited incomes.
+The pantry is a member of The Feeding America Network

 Donating healthy food:

-As a self-sustaining ministry or Good Shepherd Church and the church’s largest all-volunteer ministry, we strive to pay our own expenses.
-In addition to fixed expenses for insurance, electric, garbage collection, exterminator, rent and more, we purchase supplemental healthy foods when needed to ensure an adequate balanced supply for our guests.
+As a self-sustaining ministry of Good Shepherd Church and the Church's largest all-volunteer ministry, we strive to pay our own expenses.
+In addition to fixed expenses for insurance, electric, garbage collection, exterminators, rent and more, we purchase supplemental healthy foods, when needed, to ensure an adequate balanced supply for our guests.

 The pantry is led and staffed entirely by volunteers.
-The volunteer director is Nancy Potter from Good Shepherd Church.
-Pantry volunteers come from the community, with teams from the Milford United Methodist Church, St. Patrick's Roman Catholic Church, St. Joseph's Roman Catholic Church, and two community-based teams, along with members of the Boy and Girl Scouts.
+The volunteer director is Nancy Potter of Good Shepherd Church.
+Pantry volunteers come from the community, with teams from the Milford United Methodist Church, St. Patrick's Catholic Church, St. Joseph's Roman Catholic Church and two community-based teams, along with members of the Boy and Girl Scouts.

-If you are in need of our services, you can come to the pantry any Friday evening between 6:30 and 7:30 PM to sign up for assistance.
-Please bring with you proof of Pike county residence, verification of income, and birth certificates for family members under age 18.
+If you are in need of our services and a resident of Pike County, you can come to the pantry any Friday evening between 6:30 pm. and 7:30 pm. to sign up for assistance.
+You do not need an appointment.
+Please bring with you proof of Pike County residency, verification of income and birth certificates for family members under age 18.

-Most of us take for granted the choices we make when we go to the grocery store.
-We stroll down the aisles and pick from a wide variety of foods.
+Most of us take for granted the choices we make when we go the grocery store.
+We stroll down the aisles and pick from a wide varity of foods.
 We are in control of what goes into our baskets.
 We attempt to apply this same concept at the Ecumenical Food Pantry.
 This is in contrast to distributing bags that are already filled with pre-selected groceries.
 We believe choice creates an atmosphere of dignity for our clients.
-Whether the trip to the pantry is a once a year or once a week occurrence, there are food supply issues in the family.
-Food needs cause worry and embarrassment that can either be magnified or minimized depending on the style of pantry operation.
+Whether the trip to the pantry is a once a year, once a week occurrence, or when there are food supply issues in the family.
+Food needs cause worry and embarrassment that can either be magnified or minimized depending on the style of pantry operations.
 The choice pantry allows families the dignity of choosing their own food.
-Since families choose what they like and what will be useful to them, there is little waste.
+Since families choose what they like and what will be useful to them there is little waste.